lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns true if the actor is valid for SexLab scenes, false otherwise
+Returns: bool: true if the actor is valid for SexLab scenes, false otherwise

 **Parameters**

-    Form actor: the Actor to determine SexLab scene validity for
+    Form: actor: the Actor to determine SexLab scene validity for

 **Example**